 \subsection{Efficiency of CPM}

 CPM involves constructing a computational domain $\Omega(\S)$ in the embedding space $\mathbb{R}^d$ surrounding $\S$.
 Linear systems resulting from the PDE discretization on $\Omega(\S)$ must then be solved.
-For large linear systems (usually resulting from CPM for problems with $d\geq 3$) memory consumption is dominated by the construction procedure for $\Omega(\S)$.
+For large systems (usually resulting from problems with $d\geq 3$) memory consumption is dominated by the storage of $\Omega(\S)$.
 However, computation time is dominated by the linear system solve.

-CPM naturally allows $\Omega(\S)$ to occupy only a narrow tubular region of the embedding space near $\S$.
-Therefore, the number of unknowns scales with $\rm{dim}(\S)$ rather than $d$.
-Note that $\rm{dim}(\S)$ is strictly less than $d$ for surface PDEs.
-The linear system solve will be faster with fewer unknowns, so it is important that the construction of the computational domain produce a sparse grid, i.e., a grid local to $\S$ only. \citet{Ruuth2008} used a simple procedure to construct $\Omega(\S)$ that involved storing a uniform grid in a bounding box of $\S$ and computing the closest point for every grid point in the bounding box.
+CPM naturally allows $\Omega(\S)$ to occupy only a narrow tubular region of the embedding space near $\S$, analogous to narrow banding for level-set techniques \cite{Adalsteinsson1995}.
+Therefore, the number of unknowns scales with ${\rm dim}(\S)$ rather than $d$.
+Note that ${\rm dim}(\S) \leq d$ for manifold PDEs.
+The linear system solve will be faster with fewer unknowns, so it is important that the construction of the computational domain be carried out local to $\S$ only. \citet{Ruuth2008} used a simple procedure to construct $\Omega(\S)$ that involved storing a uniform grid in a bounding box of $\S$ and computing the closest point for every grid point in the bounding box.
 Finally, an indexing array was used to label which grid points are within a distance $r_{\Omega(\S)}$ of $\S,$ where $r_{\Omega(\S)}$ is the computational tube-radius (see~\eqref{eqn:bandwidth}).

-The procedure of \citet{Ruuth2008} gives linear systems that scale with $\rm{dim}(\S)$, but memory usage and closest point computation still scale with $d$. \citet{Macdonald2010} used a breadth-first-search (BFS), starting at a grid point near $\S$, that allows the number of closest points computed to scale with $\rm{dim}(\S)$.
+The procedure of \citet{Ruuth2008} gives linear systems that scale with ${\rm dim}(\S)$, but memory usage and closest point computation still scale with $d$. \citet{Macdonald2010} used a breadth-first-search (BFS), starting at a grid point near $\S$, that allows the number of closest points computed to scale with ${\rm dim}(\S)$.
 We use a similar BFS when constructing $\Omega(\S)$; see Section~\ref{sec:imp} for details.
-However, \citet{Macdonald2010} still required storing the grid in the bounding box of $\S$, while we adopt sparse grid structures which achieve efficient memory use by allocating only cells of interest instead of the full grid.
+However, \citet{Macdonald2010} still required storing the grid in the bounding box of $\S$, while we adopt sparse grid structures which achieve efficient memory use by allocating only grid points of interest instead of the full grid.

-\citet{May2020} overcame memory restrictions due to storing the full bounding-box grid by using domain decomposition to solve the PDE with distributed memory parallelism.
+\citet{May2020} overcame memory restrictions arising from storing the full bounding-box grid by using domain decomposition to solve the PDE with distributed memory parallelism.
 The code detailed by \citet{may2022closest} is publicly available but requires specialized hardware to exploit distributed memory parallelism.